Klimatbyran/municipality-data-pipeline/README.md

 `python3 climate_data_calculations.py`

 The results will be saved in the `/output` folder, primarily in the `climate-data.json` file.
-The climate data is sourced using a TypeScript utility service located at `utils/climateDataService.tsx`.
-This service is responsible for fetching and manipulating the data found in `climate-data.json` for use throughout the website.
-To add or edit the descriptions of datasets that appear in the national overview on the website's homepage, make the necessary changes in `utils/datasetDefinitions.tsx`.

 #### Handling Data Inconsistencies for Municipalities